LAR Class Descriptions

 From Amanda Gorman’s The Hill We Climb and Don Ziegler’s The College on the Hill, students will imagine and integrate a Doane University’s collegiate experience into a practical framework for engaging in the world.
 This seminar will be an experience that stretches, encourages and creates space for open discussion as well as reflective writing on the challenges of balancing student life and social change.

-LAR 101 *NOTE THIS IS FOR CONDITIONALLY ADMITTED STUDENT ONLY*
+*FOR INTERNATIONAL STUDENTS AND CONDITIONALLY ADMITTED STUDENT ONLY*

 T/Th 9:30 – 10:45 a.m.